 To hunt in Africa is every hunter’s dream.
 Africa Expectation Safaris is ready to make your dream a reality.
 We have more than 26 year’s African hunting experience since we started in 1981.

-Please note that every hunter that transport firearms must complete the SAP520 Form and it must be partially completed on arrival in South Africa.
+For travelers with firearms, note that every hunter must complete the SAP520 Form upon arrival in South Africa.
+Your safety and compliance are our top priorities.”

 All custom hunting safaris are for both rifle and bow hunters.
 This hunting safari area lends itself to some of the most diverse and wild hunting areas in all of South Africa.
 Spot and Stalk hunting is the preferred method for the rifle hunters, with “hides” hunting or “spot and stalk” for bow hunters as well.
 Unlike most safari areas this hunt is custom done to your liking.
 You decide how and where you want to hunt.